 What work experience do I need to become a Purchasing Agent?

-Those interested in being a Purchasing Agent may also be interested in:
+Those thinking about becoming a Purchasing Agent might also be interested in the following careers:

 Image Credit: Nick Nijhuis via Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)